HakkinenH/SeabirdSDM/README.txt

 ### OUTPUT ###

-All final output will be in the "FinalOutput" folder
+For individual steps various diagnositic plots and output is stored in the "IntermediateOutput" folder All final SDM output will be in the "FinalOutput" folder

 ### ###

-For information on raw data see "DataSources.txt"

-The "SetDirectories" R file can be customised to the required file path, but my system is based on the following:
-In the RawData folder is the original data exactly as downloaded In the Processed Data is any cleaned data processed by code in the "DataProcessing" folder

-Any output made by this or any other code in the repo is stored in the "IntermediateOutput" folder